ErlanBazarov/erlanbazarov.github.io/README.md

 # MyWebsite
  This is my personal website.
-Just download MyWeb folder and open index2 to see it.
+Just download MyWebsite folder and open index2 to see it.